Automatic Nonrigid Registration

 registration result after the affine registration. (d) The result after the initial nonrigid registration. (e) The result after repeating

-the nonrigid registration one more time using a larger number of control point correspondences.
+the nonrigid registration one more time using a larger number of landmarks.

 (a)